5 Of The Best Weekend Trips To Take From Mumbai During Covid

 Avoid interacting with too many people.

-Use your private vehicle to reduce risk of infection.
+Use your private vehicle to reduce the risk of infection.

 Use online payments in order to reduce risk of infection.